zopefoundation/zope.testing/src/zope/testing/testrunner-ex/README.txt

-This directory and it's subdirectories contains example tests for testing the test runner, testrunner.py.
+This directory and its subdirectories contain example tests for testing the test runner, testrunner.py.